Come work with us!

 How will election workers get to vote?

-Election workers working outside of their home precinct will automatically receive an absentee ballot.
+Election workers working outside of their home precinct will automatically receive a Vote-by-Mail ballot.
 Early voting is also available at designated sites throughout the county.

 What organizations Adopt-a-Precinct now?